odsti/datasets/brexit_survey/README.md

 You can get the original data for yourself from the [UK Data Service, dataset 8183](https://discover.ukdataservice.ac.uk/catalogue/?sn=8183).

-The README there records the data as "open":
+The main (details) page there records the data as "open":

 > Open data – Researchers can access open datasets without any registration.
 Some may be subject to an Open Government Licence (OGL) or a Creative Commons